Infotainment & Telematics

 Cai, Wang, Zhang (Tencent Keen Security Lab), Black Hat USA 2019 [8]

-An 18-month study of multiple BMW models documenting fourteen vulnerabilities across the NBT Head Unit, Telematic Communication Box, and Central Gateway.
+Over an 18-month study of several BMW models, Cai, Wang, and Zhang documented fourteen vulnerabilities across the NBT Head Unit, the Telematic Communication Box, and the Central Gateway.

-The NBT splits across HU-Intel (QNX on x86, ConnectedDrive and multimedia) and HU-Jacinto (QNX on TI DRA44x, CAN).
-Three local attack paths into HU-Intel: a USB-to-Ethernet adapter that the QNX USB stack recognises and exposes as an unfiltered interface to internal services; a stack overflow in the navigation map update service (apnnavc) via an unbounded sprintf() on USB-supplied filenames; and a TOCTOU race in the diagnostic service allowing file swap between signature check and execution.
-Remotely, the unencrypted ConnectedDrive HTTP polling channel allowed a fake GSM base station to inject provisioning XML redirecting browser requests to attacker-controlled servers.
-Combined, these paths demonstrated code execution from the cellular network through to CAN injection via HU-Jacinto.
+The NBT splits across HU-Intel (QNX on x86, running ConnectedDrive and multimedia) and HU-Jacinto (QNX on TI DRA44x, handling CAN).
+Three local paths reach HU-Intel.
+A USB-to-Ethernet adapter is recognised by the QNX USB stack and exposed as an unfiltered interface to internal services.
+A stack overflow in the navigation map update service (apnnavc) comes from an unbounded sprintf() on USB-supplied filenames.
+And a TOCTOU race in the diagnostic service lets an attacker swap a file between the signature check and execution.
+Remotely, the unencrypted ConnectedDrive HTTP polling channel let a fake GSM base station inject provisioning XML that redirected browser requests to attacker-controlled servers.
+Put together, these paths gave code execution from the cellular network all the way to CAN injection via HU-Jacinto.

 Mercedes-Benz